 It’s amazing, uplifting and inspiring to have such a key figure representing our fight and who is enthusiastic about raising awareness and bringing about change.
 Thank you, Rufus.

 I was recently interviewed in NOW magazine and it felt good to share my story and to raise awareness of Lyme disease in as many different ways as possible.
+I was also interviewed by BBC Radio Lancashire.

 Keep up the good work Sophie and thank you to everyone else who is campaigning hard during Lyme awareness month.
 Find out how you can get involved here.